ECCC-MSC/open-data/docs/msc-data/nwp_gdps/readme_gdps-statpostproc-datamart_en.md

 ## Support

-If you have any questions about this data, please contact us at: https://weather.gc.ca/mainmenu/contact_us_e.html
+If you have any questions about this data, please [contact us](https://weather.gc.ca/mainmenu/contact_us_e.html).

 ## Announcements from the dd_info mailing list